ashkanpir/GoogleAppStore/README.md

 3. Run the notebook to reproduce the analysis and explore the visualizations.

 ## Contact
-For any questions or suggestions, please reach out to [Your Contact Information].
+For any questions or suggestions, please reach out to ashkanpirastehfar@gmail.com.